punyavashist/dotfiles/README.md

 - [Contributing](#contributing)

 ## Install
 To install my configration, clone the repository and run: `./install`.
+This install assumes that this repository is placed in `~/.dotfiles` dir.

 This will automatically setup all the configuration files using [Dotbot](https://github.com/anishathalye/dotbot).
 Look [here](https://github.com/nikitavoloboev/dotfiles/blob/master/.install.conf.yaml#L1) for what exactly it will do.